Develop the skills to make important legal, historical and medical discoveries in this career-focused minor.

 - Tailor your studies to your unique interests and goals with our curriculum’s interdisciplinary focus: This minor overlaps with degree requirements for Adelphi’s BS and BA degrees in anthropology and BS in Biology.

-- Gain the real-world experience you need to launch a successful career through hands-on projects and life-changing internship opportunities.
+- Gain the real-world experience you need to launch a successful career through hands-on projects and life-changing internship opportunities in the New York area.

 Exceptional Hands-on Learning